lrgresearch/gpaw-tools/README.md

 This is the main script for easy and ordered PW/LCAO Calculations with ASE/GPAW.
 It can run as a stand-alone script or as a command.

 #### As a command:
-Command line usage: `gpawsolve.py -v -o -r -d -c <configfile.py> -h -i <inputfile.cif>`
+Command line usage: `gpawsolve.py -v -o -r -d -i <inputfile.py> -h -g <geometryfile.cif>`

 Argument list:
 ```
--i, --input      : Use input CIF file
+-g, --geometry   : Use a CIF file for geometry
--c, --config     : Use configuration file in the main directory for parameters (config.py) If you do not
+-i, --input      : Use an input file for variables (input.py) If you do not use this argument, parameters
-                   use this argument, parameters will be taken from the related lines of gpawsolve.py
+                   will be taken from the related lines of gpawsolve.py.
+Visit "Input File Keywords" webpage for more.
 -o, --outdir     : Save everything to a output directory with naming /inputfile.
                    If there is no input file given and Atoms object is used in gpawsolve.py file
                    then the directory name will be /gpawsolve.
 If you change gpawsolve.py name to